calebzaleski/Plant-Monitoring-System/README.md

 ## 📖 About

 This is my personal plant monitoring system project.
 Yes, it's a bit "janky" – but it works!
-This project is very beginer friendly and I suggest that you dont just follow the steps, but rather look though the code and try to understand everything.
+This project is very beginner friendly and I suggest that you dont just follow the steps, but rather look though the code and try to understand everything.
 I tried to make it very simple and easy to navigate for this purpose.
-It can seem like its a big project, but with some time you can easily figure it out! **This project is comeplety safe for you home internet as it does not require any port fowarding or tampering with network controls**.
+It can seem like its a big project, but with some time you can easily figure it out! **This project is completely safe for you home internet as it does not require any port forwarding or tampering with the network.**.

 > **Contributions Welcome!** Have ideas?
 Found a bug?
 Want to improve the code?
 Please reach out to me through **<a href="mailto:zPiProjects@gmail.com" style="color: black;">Email</a>**